peregrinebadger/peregrinebadger.github.io/README.md

 # What you really need to start a company.

-I occasionally meet founders who are excited by the idea of starting a company, but aren’t emotionally committed to solving the problem they’ve selected.
+I occasionally meet founders who are excited by the idea of starting a company, but aren’t deeply committed to solving the problem they’ve selected.

-You can spend months working on the company when you aren’t emotionally committed.
+You can spend months working on the company when you aren’t deeply committed.
 You tell yourself that the commitment can be willed into being, and anyone can decide to feel a certain way about a new idea if you just push hard enough.
 You hope that after the next milestone, things will get easier.
 You hope that you’ll feel differently about the work required.
 That by gritting your teeth and forging ahead for a few more weeks or months, you’ll make it.

 You won’t.

 To successfully overcome the challenges in a startup, you need:
-An emotional, unyielding commitment to solve a problem The ability to do painfully vulnerable self-assessments to know if you're the one to solve it.
+A deep, unyielding commitment to solve a problem
+The ability to do painfully vulnerable self-assessments to know if you're the one to solve it.

 This commitment flows from a well that lies deep within someone’s character.
 This well is created when formational experiences happen over years.

 The experiences can be as joyous as growing up surfing on a pristine beach, or as terrifying as seeing a loved one die.
 They can be as isolating as growing up in a city where you’re an alien on a new planet, or as disruptive as moving countries every five years.
 They can be as simple as listening to a close friend complain about filing taxes.

-For the people who learn from these experiences and thrive, they create in the person something special: a unique, emotional connection to a problem or space that drives them forward.
+For the people who learn from these experiences and thrive, they create in the person something special: a deep, emotional connection to a problem or space that drives them forward.

 The hard part is being patient and honest enough to keep looking until you find that special connection.

-## Finding a Problem
+## Finding A Problem

 To find your problem area, figure out what you love to do and what change you want to create.
 Ask your mentors what they thought you’d end up doing when you first met.
 Ask them what you enjoyed most in high school and undergrad.
 Ask people you’re close to what they associate with you.
 Ask them what you really care about.
 Ask them for the one-liner they use to describe you.